South Lawndale, Chicago: Little Village

 Famous past residents of Little Village include former Mayor Anton Cermak, who lived in the 2300 block of S. Millard Avenue, across the street from Lazaro Cardenas Elementary.
 Pat Sajak was also a Little Village resident.
 He attended Gary Elementary School and Farragut High School.

-The bulk of Little Village falls within the aldermanic boundaries of the 22nd Ward, represented by Ricardo Muñoz.
+The bulk of Little Village falls within the aldermanic boundaries of the 22nd Ward, represented by Michael Rodriguez.

 In 2011, a music festival called Villapalooza was founded to promote non-violent spaces for arts, culture, and community engagement.
 This festival has been held yearly and has grown into one of Chicago's most popular and diverse grassroots music festivals drawing both local and international musicians.
 The festival is free and open to the public.

-On August 26, 2018, a fire began early that morning in Little Village.
-The fire killed ten children, including six children under the age of 12.
+On August 26, 2018, a fire began early in the morning and killed ten children, including six children under the age of 12.
 Investigators stated that the fire started in the back of the building in a ground-floor apartment, which was vacant.
 The fire was the deadliest residential fire to have occurred in Chicago since 1958.
 In the aftermath of the fire, multiple violations were found in the apartment where the fire occurred with apartment owner, Merced Gutierrez, appearing in court for the 40 violations found at the site of the fire.

-On April 11, 2020, the city of Chicago permitted the implosion of an old smokestack at the Crawford Coal plant in Little Village by Hilco Redevelopment Partners to proceed.
+On April 11, 2020, the city of Chicago permitted the demolition of an old smokestack at the Crawford Generating Station in Little Village by Hilco Redevelopment Partners to proceed.
 This action sent a large cloud of dust particles into the neighborhood sparking outrage and plans for a class action lawsuit.
-As reported by Mauricio Peña, community activists in Little Village had called upon mayor Lori Lightfoot to stop the implosion before it was carried out, concerned with exposing residents to asbestos and lead, especially during the 2019-2020 coronavirus pandemic.
+As reported by Mauricio Peña, community activists in Little Village had called upon mayor Lori Lightfoot to stop the demolition before it was carried out, concerned with exposing residents to asbestos and lead, especially during the 2019-2020 coronavirus pandemic.

-Government and infrastructure
+In 2025, foot traffic in Little Village decreased as a result of rumors that Immigration Enforcement would raid the area and deport undocumented immigrants.

+Crime and public safety

 Cook County Jail is in South Lawndale.